 If you prefer not to work while in college, start planning your career so that you can have a cushy job that supports you once you graduate.
 Private loans should be your last resort for closing the tuition gap.

 A word of caution about student loans: know what you’re getting into before you take out student loans.
 You’ve read horror stories about people not being able to afford everyday expenses as their student loan piles up.

 Know what you’re getting into when you borrow money for school.
 First, make use of federal student loans, and then look at private loans as a last resort.
 Remember, private loans usually don’t offer the same benefits as federal student loans, such as deferment, forbearance or forgiveness.

-Plan To Graduate Efficiently / Create An Efficient Plan For Graduation
+Create An Efficient Plan For Graduation

 Figure out your graduation requirements and determine whether tuition is calculated by semester/quarter or by unit.
 If tuition is calculated by semester/quarter, you can graduate fast with the right planning and discipline.

-Take summer classes and transferrable units at a local community college to cut back on costs and also make up for issues with course availability.
+Take summer classes and transferable units at a local community college to cut back on costs and also make up for issues with course availability.
 For example, some colleges will permit students to take language classes that easily fill up at community colleges.
 That way, you are making the most of your time, and also saving money, especially if your school charges tuition per unit.